How will I get taxed for cryptocurrency?

 - If it does not fall under the activity of trading it will be treated as miscellaneous income and this means that, should any loss occur, it can only be offset against other miscellaneous income

 Airdropping is when cryptocurrency is allocated to someone’s wallet and these are often received this way as part of marketing campaigns.
 Airdrops will only attract income tax and NI if received in exchange for goods or services provided, or as a result of activity that falls into the scope of trading.
 When cryptocurrency is received through airdrop in a personal capacity i.e. they have not done anything in return for the assets, then no tax will be charged, although CGT may apply when they come to dispose of it.

 Inheritance Tax on Cryptocurrency

 Although cryptocurrency is not considered to be money, it nonetheless remains a potentially valuable asset.
-It can be passed onto others by means of inheritance and will be taxed in the same way (find out more about inheritance tax rules here).
+It can be passed onto others by means of inheritance and will be taxed in the same way.
 The one complication is determining its value which will need to be converted into pound sterling when calculating the amount of inheritance tax due if applicable.

 * Please note that £1 of personal allowance is deducted for every £2 earned over £100,000.
 This effectively means the entire personal allowance will be removed once you earn over £123,000 and the consequence is that the marginal rate of tax for someone between £100,000 and £125,000 will be 60%.